Food and Drug Administration Safety and Innovation Act (FDASIA)

 - FDA held a public meeting on July 12, 2013, to discuss how the agency might implement other parts of FDASIA to protect the drug supply chain.

-- FDA issued a draft guidance specifying the unique facility identifier (UFI) system for drug establishment registration.
+- FDA issued a draft and final guidance specifying the unique facility identifier (UFI) system for drug establishment registration.

 - FDA issued an annual report outlining the number of domestic and foreign establishments registered and inspected in fiscal year 2013 and the percentage of the FDA budget used to fund such inspections.